IONA 18

 • Ms Joan Dillon – Alumnae Coordinator

-Alumnae Committee President, Ellen Kennedy at
+Alumnae Committee President, Ellen K at

 the Celebration of Excellence Evening presenting